-There is a list of basic checks you can do for many issues you may encounter with Square Terminal.
+There are basic checks you can do for issues you may encounter with Square Terminal.

-- Make sure your device is fully charged.
-Double check the battery symbol in the upper right-hand corner to see your battery level.
-You can fully charge your Square Terminal in under 5 hours.
+Make sure your Square Terminal is fully charged.
+Double-check the battery symbol in the upper right-hand corner to see your battery level.
+You can fully charge your Square Terminal in under five hours.

-- Make sure your device’s date and time are accurate.
-If they are wrong, please update them via the Settings section.
-Select General > Date and Time and adjust accordingly.
+If they’re incorrect, update them via the Settings section.
+To do so, select ≡ More > Hardware > General > Date and Time and adjust accordingly.

-- Make sure your account is activated.
-Square Terminal is only available in the United States, Canada, United Kingdom and Australia at this time.
+Make sure your account is activated for card processing.
+Square Terminal is only available in the United States, Canada, United Kingdom, Australia, Japan, Ireland, France and Spain at this time.

-Toggle Wi-Fi off and on in Settings and check to make sure that you see a tick next to the network to which you are trying to connect.
-Confirm that you see the Wi-Fi status indicator on the top right corner of the status bar.
+Toggle Wi-Fi off and on again via ≡More > Settings > Hardware > Network and check to make sure that you see a tick next to the network to which you’re trying to connect.
+Confirm that you see the Wi-Fi status indicator in the top-right corner of the status bar.

-Confirm that you have a strong Wi-Fi signal by checking other devices (such as phones, tablets or laptops) on your network near the location of your Square Terminal.
-The Wi-Fi status indicator in the upper right corner of the status bar should have 3-4 white bars to indicate a strong signal.
+Confirm that you have a strong Wi-Fi signal by checking other devices (such as phones, tablets or laptops) connected to your network near the location of your Square Terminal.
+The Wi-Fi status indicator in the upper-right corner of the status bar should have three or four white bars to indicate a strong signal.
 Depending on the position of your router, you may need to move your Square Terminal closer to your router.

-If you have an Ethernet connection available and have purchased Hub for Square Terminal, switch to Ethernet by plugging in your Ethernet cable to the port on the hub.
+If you have an Ethernet connection available and have purchased Hub for Square Terminal, switch to Ethernet by plugging an Ethernet cable into the port on the USB accessory hub.

-Confirm that you can see the Ethernet network status indicator in the top right corner of the status bar.
-If you don’t see the Ethernet network status indicator, try unplugging and plugging in the cable from the Ethernet port on the hub and from the router or modem.
+Confirm that you can see the Ethernet network status indicator in the top-right corner of the status bar.
+If you don’t see the Ethernet network status indicator, try unplugging and plugging in the cable from the Ethernet port on the USB accessory hub and from the router and/or modem.